skorpi0n/inclinotifier/README.md

 ## What does it do?

 ## History
-This Web App idea came to my mind shortly after I bought my caravan and thought that it should be possible to utilize my smartphone (iPhone 8) as a inclinometer and send push notifications to itself which would show up on my smart watch (Garmin Forerunner 935)
+This idea came to my mind shortly after I bought my first caravan and thought that it should be possible to utilize my smartphone (iPhone 8) as an inclinometer (spirit level) and send push notifications to itself which would then show up on my smart watch (Garmin Forerunner 935) with guidence how level my caravan.

-At first look, I thought pushnotifications was only possible from a native app and since I wasnt't very found of spending $99 per year for a Apple Dev-account, the idea was postponed.
+At first look, It looked like push notifications was only possible from a native app and since I wasnt't very fond of spending $99 per year for a Apple Dev-account, the idea was postponed.

-I then found out that Push Notifications indeed worked aslong as you provide by a secure connection (https://) and add it as a bookmark on "Home Screen", which will let it run almost like a native app.
+In mid March 2024 I finally found out that Push Notifications indeed worked with JavaScript, aslong as you provide a secure connection (https://) and add it as a bookmark on "Home Screen", which will let it run almost like a native app.

 The work then began to make this Web App.